Pierre Mignard

 Pierre Mignard or Pierre Mignard I (/fr/; 17 November 1612 – 30 May 1695), called "Mignard le Romain" to distinguish him from his brother Nicolas Mignard, was a French painter known for his religious and mythological scenes and portraits.
 He was a near-contemporary of the Premier Peintre du Roi Charles Le Brun with whom he engaged in a bitter, life-long rivalry.

 Life

-Pierre Mignard was born at Troyes in 1612 as the son of Pierre and Marie Gallois.
+Pierre Mignard was born in Troyes in 1612, the son of Pierre Mignard and Marie Gallois.
 He came from a family of artisans.
 He was the younger brother of Nicolas, who became a painter and etcher who was mainly active in Avignon and was known as Mignard d'Avignon.
 Nicolas had two sons, Paul who became a painter and etcher and Pierre who became a painter and architect.
 To distinguish his nephew Pierre from his uncle, the nephew was called "Pierre II" or "Le Chevalier".